PLCnext/Template_Library_Documentation/README.md

 # Known issues

-The HTML5 help works for visible library content only.
+For PLCnext Engineer versions < 2024.6 the HTML5 help works for visible library content only.
 If you restrict a function block or function in order to protect it agains read-access, the HTML help cannot be opened via the PLCnext Engineer context menu.

 <img src="./images/PLCnextEngOpenFbHelp.png" alt="drawing" width="400"/>

+However, if you work with PLCnext Engineer >= 2024.6, the HTML help for restricted blocks is working.

 --------------------------------